 Lesson 4: Support Remote Tools

 Businesses should look to their cyber security team to install and manage secure digital platforms, tools, and protocols.
 That means ensuring multifactor authentication when logging in to any device containing sensitive data.
 A practical option might be to hire more cyber security personnel to provide additional support when adapting to the technology.
-Hiring an Managed services provider with co-managed IT solutions could also be a helpful in confronting these tasks.
+Hiring a Managed Services Provider with Co-Managed IT solutions could also be a helpful in confronting these tasks.
 Co-management would contribute to your IT team without completely outsourcing your security.

 Lesson 5: Clarify Incident response protocols